trynova/nova/CONTRIBUTING.md

 ### Other things

-This list serves as a "this is where you were" for returning developers as well as a potential easy jumping-into point for newcompers.
+This list serves as a "this is where you were" for returning developers as well as a potential easy jumping-into point for newcomers.

 - Write implementations of more abstract operations
   - See `nova_vm/src/ecmascript/abstract_operations`